Dr. Matthew Cole

 Sprangel, J. (2009).
 A study of the direct and mediational effects of the SOAR framework, trust, and environmental management systems on chemical management services supplier performance at HAAS TCM group.
 Chair: J. Stavros.

-Stavros, J. M., & Cole, M. L. (Submitted May 2014).
+Stavros, J. M., & Cole, M. L. (2015).
 Promoting diversity in teams through an inclusive approach that builds strategic thinking capacity.
 In L. M. Roberts, L. Wooten, & M. Davidson (Eds.), Positive organizing in a global society: Understanding and engaging differences for capacity-building and inclusion.
 London, UK: Taylor and Francis.
-[Chapter accepted to edited book.
+[Chapter published in edited book.
 This is an innovative book project that will bring together micro and macro-level diversity, inclusion, and Positive Organizational Scholarship (POS) to help scholar-practitioners build bridges between Diversity Management research and POS.]

 Stavros, J. M., Cole, M. L., & Hitchcock, J. (August 2014).
 Basic and applied research on SOAR—taking SOAR beyond its original purpose of strategic thinking and planning applications.
 AI Practitioner: International Journal of Appreciative Inquiry, 16(3), 72-77.